Geo-NI: Geometry-aware Neural Interpolation for Light Field Rendering: Introduction

-In this paper, we propose a learning-based framework for geometry-aware LF rendering to address the non-Lambertian and large disparity issues by launching the NI within a novel DIBR pipeline.
+In this paper, we propose a learning-based framework for geometry-aware LF rendering to address the non-Lambertian and large disparity issues by launching the NI within a well-designed DIBR pipeline.
 We term the framework as Geo-NI, as shown in Fig.~\ref{fig:Teaser}.
 Specifically, we bridge the gap between the standard NI and DIBR by shearing the input LF with a set of depth hypotheses.
 The NI part is achieved via a neural network that directly interpolates the sheared LFs.
 Then the DIBR part is implemented via another neural network to assess the reconstruction quality of the neural interpolated LFs under the depth hypotheses.
-The DIBR part constructs a cost volume, where each value in the volume can be interpreted as a weight for blending the final rendered (output) LF, as shown in Fig.~\ref{fig:Teaser}.
-We therefore name the volume reconstruction cost volume.
-By incorporating the two parts, the proposed Geo-NI framework is able to synthesize views with large disparity while also reconstruct non-Lambertian effect when depth is prone to be ambiguous.
+On this basis, the DIBR part constructs a cost volume, where each value in the volume can be interpreted as a weight for blending the final rendered (output) LF, as shown in Fig.~\ref{fig:Teaser}.
+We, therefore, name the volume reconstruction cost volume.
+This feature ensures the interpretability of the overall framework by explicitly showing the depth hypothesis chosen by the network, i.e., the geometry awareness.
+Moreover, the proposed reconstruction cost volume can be converted to high-quality depth and multi-plane image (a layered scene representation)~\cite{zhou2018stereo}, as shown in Fig.~\ref{fig:Teaser} (bottom).
+Please refer to Sec.~\ref{Sec:analysis} for details.